atsheehan/curriculum/lessons/rails-requests/rails-requests.md

 ...
 ```

-Now we have our own web server running locally on our laptop.
-We can view the site in a browser by visiting [http://localhost:3000/][homepage] which shows a few sample articles.
-If we wanted to submit a new article we can fill out the form at [http://localhost:3000/articles/new][new_article].
+We can view the site in a browser by visiting [http://localhost:3000/](http://localhost:3000) which shows a few sample articles.
+If we wanted to submit a new article we can fill out the form at [http://localhost:3000/articles/new](http://localhost:3000/articles/new).

 When we submit the new article form, our browser will send an HTTP POST request to our web server which will persist the article in the database.
 To see how our application handles that request we can run the `rake routes` command in the terminal: